LleeMcD/Election_Analysis/README.md

 Tow examples of the code scripts that were used for this project are in the attached Python files titled:
 - PyPoll_Election_Outcome_by_Candidate.py
-  - This file contains the original code for the project.
+  - This file contains the original code for the audit.
 - PyPoll_Challenge.py.
   - This file contains the modified code that was used to retrieve the addtional voting data at the county level